 There are some curious rock alignments yet to be interpreted at < N 32 45.854' W 109 43.898' >.
 Their near constant width suggests a more modern origin, possibly by a bulldozer or scraper blade.
 Which may or may not overlay earlier constructs.

-The Twin West Canal
+The Rincon (or Twin West) Canal

-Click for the Twin West hanging canal field notes
+Click for the Rincon hanging canal field notes